-Below is the original full-length video edition of Napoleon Hill reading Think and Grow Rich published in 1937.
+Below is the full-length audiobook of Think and Grow Rich.

 “Before success comes in any man’s life, he is sure to meet with much temporary defeat, and, perhaps, some failure.
 When defeat overtakes a man, the easiest and most logical thing to do is to quit.
 That is exactly what the majority of men do.
 More than five hundred of the most successful men this country has ever known told the author their greatest success came just one step beyond the point at which defeat had overtaken them.” – Napoleon Hill, Think and Grow Rich

 Here is the opening of Think and Grow Rich.

 THINK & GROW RICH CHAPTER 1